TylerSustare/flying_fish/README.md

 A - We don't know what our opinions are yet, but we want to be able to fit the needs of the community.

-### Check out [Barbados](https://github.com/flutter-fish/barbados) to see what a Flutter Fish project looks like at the time you're reading this.
+### Check out [Barbados](https://github.com/flutter-fish/barbados) the Flying Fish sample app to see what a Flying Fish project looks like at the time you're reading this.
 We're developing in real-time!